hypersolid-os/hypersolid/README.md

 **Build a customized, embedded debian os**

-> NOTE: this buildsystem is targeted to advanced/professional users with a several years of experience with linux/debian/docker only!
+> **NOTE:** this buildsystem is targeted to advanced/professional users with a several years of experience with linux/debian/docker only!
+>
+> **DO NOT USE THIS SYSTEM/IMAGES AS BEGINNER -

 Feature
 --------------------